|Construction of my version

 using his completed STAR2 rig on CW, and it sounded

 The STAR operates on all bands from 160-M up through 10-M, on SSB and QSK CW.
 It isn't a typical SDR (software-defined radio).
-It doesn't require a PC (or one with a sound card) for operation, although it can be controlled by a PC if so desired.
+It doesn't require a PC (and sound card) for operation, although it can be controlled by a PC if so desired.
 The STAR works with CAT programs, too.

 I usually operate my 10-band STAR in a stand-alone mode without a PC.